DataBiosphere/data-portal/content/releases/2020-mar/working-with-release-files.md

 #### 3. Choose either annotated_cell_identity.text or annotated_cell_identity.ontology_label.
 ![image](_images/19_cell_type_annotations.png).

-**The annotated_cell_identity.text option will list the cell types defined by project contributors.
+**The annotated_cell_identity.text option will list the cell types defined by the project contributors.
 The annotated_cell_identity.ontology_label will list cell types that have been harmonized using ontology services.**

 ## Searching for genes across March 2020 Release datasets using Global Gene Search
 The March 2020 Release offers a Global Gene Search option using Single Cell Portal.
 #### 1. [Go the March 2020 Release Single Cell Portal page](https://singlecell.broadinstitute.org/single_cell?scpbr=human-cell-atlas-march-2020-release).
-When you enter the page, you will likely by default be on the Search Studies tab of the landing page.
+When you enter the page, you will be defaulted to the Search Studies tab of the landing page.
-#### 2. Select the Search Genes tab
+#### 2. Select the Search Genes tab.
 ![image](_images/20_SCP_Release_page.png)
 #### 3. Type in the gene of interest.
 ![image](_images/21_tmem119_search.png)
 At the top of the search, the number of datasets that have a positive match for the gene will appear.
-Below the search, a graphical display of cell clusters containing the gene of interest will display for all projects with the gene,
+Below the search, a graphical display of cell clusters containing the gene of interest will display for all datasets containing the gene.

 ## Next steps
 You can replicate the release analyses using your own files by [taking this tutorial](data.humancellatlas.org/releases/2020-mar/replicating-the-release-analysis).

-If you have any suggestions for this tutorial or questions, please see the [Community Feedback page](.data.humancellatlas.org/releases/2020-mar/feedback).
+If you have any suggestions for the Working with Release Files guide or questions, please see the [Community Feedback page](.data.humancellatlas.org/releases/2020-mar/feedback).